 The New Majority - Pedaling Toward Equity

-Race: Ridership in the U.S. is most rapidly increasing in African-American, Hispanic, and Asian communities, but bicycle crashes disproportionately affect these communities nationally.
+Race, age, economic (and health): Ridership in the U.S. is most rapidly increasing in African-American, Hispanic, and Asian communities, but bicycle crashes disproportionately affect these communities nationally.

 Pedestrian/Bicyclist Crash Analysis 2015